 - Writing Requirement— one writing seminar in your first year

-- Foreign Language Requirement— demonstrated proficiency or one to four terms of coursework depending on the language you choose and the level at which you start
+- Language Requirement— demonstrated proficiency or one to four terms of coursework depending on the language you choose and the level at which you start

 - Distribution Requirements: